ascension-association/zbm-void-ts/README.md

 ## Overview

-I tried getting ZFSBootMenu to work with Tailscale at the initramfs level using the [official documentation](https://docs.zfsbootmenu.org/en/latest/general/tailscale.html) as well as [ZQuickInit](https://github.com/midzelis/zquickinit), but DHCP never worked right for me so I put together this script to run it post-boot a [single, unencrypted UEFI disk](https://docs.zfsbootmenu.org/en/latest/guides/void-linux/uefi.html) that automatically boots.
+I tried getting ZFSBootMenu to work with Tailscale at the initramfs level using the [official documentation](https://docs.zfsbootmenu.org/en/latest/general/tailscale.html) as well as [ZQuickInit](https://github.com/midzelis/zquickinit), but DHCP never worked right for me so I put together this script to run it post-boot on a [single, unencrypted UEFI disk](https://docs.zfsbootmenu.org/en/latest/guides/void-linux/uefi.html) that automatically boots.
 If you want to try out ZFS on Linux, this is the easiest method I've found.

 ## Instructions